prireds174/css-frameworks-exercise/README.md

 With your lab partner pick two front-end frameworks and answer the following questions for each of them.

-__Deliverable__: Combine your research into cloned fork of this `Readme.md` in your unit1 `deliverables` directory and share a link in the class thread.
+Instructions:
+- Fork and clone this repo
+- Collaborate on your research
+- Add your notes directly to this `Readme.md` (Stretch Goal: use development + pull requests to merge your local code to your forked repo)
+- Share a link to your finished research in the class thread

 ### Not sure where to start?